Sterlite Copper begins production of medical oxygen; dispatches first batch | Politics

-Chennai, May 13 (PTI): Vedanta Ltd owned Sterlite Copper has commenced production of medical oxygen at its facility in Tamil Nadu and the first batch of 'medical grade oxygen' was dispatched on Thursday, authorities said.
+(EDS: adding Chairman quotes) Chennai, May 13 (PTI): Vedanta Ltd-owned Sterlite Copper has commenced production of medical oxygen at its facility in Tamil Nadu and dispatched the first batch of medical grade oxygen on Thursday, authorities said.

-The Sterlite copper smelter plant was given approval by the then AIADMK government on April 26 at an all-party meeting to produce medical oxygen at its facility for a period of four months at the facility in Tuticorin about 600 kms from here.
+The Sterlite Copper Smelter Plant was given approval by the erstwhile AIADMK government on April 26 at an all-party meeting to produce medical oxygen at its facility in Tuticorin, about 600 km from here, for a period of four months.

-Recently, Industries Minister Thangam Thennarasu had commented that the production of medical oxygen would commence this week.
+Recently, Industries Minister Thangam Thennarasu said the production of medical oxygen would commence this week.

-''One of our oxygen plants has commenced production from May 12.
-The first tanker carrying 4.8 tonnes of liquid oxygen is going to Tirunelveli-Tuticorin,'' the company said in a statement on Thursday.
+''One of our oxygen plants commenced production from May 12.
+The first tanker carrying 4.8 tonnes of liquid oxygen is going to Tirunelveli-Tuticorin,'' the company said in a statement today.

+Commenting on the development, Vedanta Resources Ltd Chairman Anil Agarwal, later in the day, extended his gratitude to the judiciary, State and Central administration for ensuring all support in providing life-saving oxygen across the nation by restoring the Sterlite-Copper oxygen plant.

+''I am grateful to the Sterlite Copper team for their efforts.
+Their hard work has borne fruit as the first oxygen tanker rolled out to help save lives today,'' he said in a statement and shared it on Twitter.

-Sterlite said the oxygen supplied is of 98.6 per cent 'purity' and has received the necessary certifications for its use.
+Sterlite claimed the oxygen supplied is of 98.6 per cent purity and said the gas has received the necessary certifications for its use.

-''We are now working with experts to resolve the logistics involved in transporting the oxygen produced in our facility to the required parts of India and coordinating with authorised nodal agencies in this regard,'' it said.
+''We are now working with experts to resolve the logistics involved in transporting the oxygen produced in our facility to the required parts of the country and coordinating with authorised nodal agencies in this regard,'' it said.

-Commenting on the production of medical oxygen, Sterlite Copper CEO, Pankaj Kumar said, ''my team members and I are honoured that our facility and efforts are being directly put into helping save lives.'' ''We promise to make every possible effort to ensure that there is continuous production of oxygen from our plant to mitigate this crisis,'' he added.
+Commenting on the production of medical oxygen, Sterlite Copper CEO Pankaj Kumar said, ''My team and I are honoured that our facility and efforts are being directly put into helping save lives.'' ''We promise to make every possible effort to ensure that there is continuous production of oxygen from our plant to mitigate this crisis,'' he added.

 The support received from employees and community also played a critical role in helping ready the plant for immediate production, the company said.